Class UseABaseUri

 - CSF.Screenplay.Selenium.dll

-Screenplay ability which allows an Actor to use a base URI.
+Screenplay ability which allows an Actor to use a base Uri, 'completing' relative Uris at runtime.

 public class UseABaseUri : ICanReport